livepeer/go-livepeer/doc/ai-subnet.md

     - `pipeline`: This mandatory field specifies the type of inference you want to run.
 The currently supported pipelines are `text-to-image`, `image-to-video`, and `image-to-image`.
     - `model_id`: This mandatory field is the [Hugging Face model ID](https://huggingface.co/docs/transformers/en/main_classes/model) of the model you want to use.
     - `price_per_unit`: This mandatory field is the price in [Wei](https://ethdocs.org/en/latest/ether.html) per unit of work.
-    - `warm`: This optional field specifies if the model should be kept warm on the GPU.
-Keeping a model warm on the GPU reduces the time it takes to run the model as it is already loaded on the GPU.
-We only support one model per GPU in our current **alpha** phase.
-Therefore, if you have one GPU and one model warm, you cannot serve any other models.
+    - `warm`: By default, the Livepeer software dynamically loads the model onto the GPU as needed.
+However, if you set this flag to `true`, the model will be preloaded onto the GPU when the Orchestrator starts and will remain there, a state referred to as 'warm'.
+This approach reduces the model's runtime as it's already loaded onto the GPU when requests com in.
+Please note that in our current **alpha** phase, we only support one model per GPU.
+Consequently, if you have one GPU and one 'warm' model, you won't be able to serve any other models.
+    - `warm`: By default, the Livepeer software loads the AI model onto the GPU on-demand.
+If you set this flag to `true`, the model is preloaded onto the GPU when the Orchestrator starts, keeping it 'warm'.
+This means it stays loaded on the GPU, reducing the model's execution time as it's immediately available when requests come in.
+However, in our current **alpha** phase, we support only one model per GPU.
+So, if you have a single GPU and a 'warm' model, you won't be able to serve additional models.

 2. **Install Hugging Face CLI**: Install the Hugging Face CLI by running the following command: